|

 life without parole.

-There have been three executions by the united States
+There have been three executions by the United

 government since 2001: Timothy McVeigh from Oklahoma on June 11, 2001,